oskarvonephesos/BMETRO/README.md

 # INSTALLATION

+If you are not a developer:

+download the code and run install.
+It will check for CommandLineTools and guide you through their installation if necessary.
+If an executable called bmetro does not appear, re-run install.

+Else:
-To install, download, navigate to the directory and either run make or ./configure.
+Download, navigate to the directory and either run make or ./configure.
 Configure will attempt to install sox via homebrew and, if this succeeds, will enable exporting to mp3 and aif which reduces file sizes by a factor of 20.

 # LICENSE INFORMATION